 Lending institutions and other market professionals can buy this data for their own use.

-Fed Trimmed short-term rates, and has kept them low... auto borrowers see some benefit.
+Fed trimmed short-term rates, and has kept them low... auto borrowers see some benefit.

 While there isn't a one-for-one lockstep relationship with moves in the Federal Funds Rate, changes in that short-term cost of money certainly influence the rates for auto loans.
 Since the Federal Reserve had been busily lowering the Federal Funds rate during the course of 2008, rates for new auto loans generally drifted downward in 2009, but eased much faster in 2010 as banks have become stronger and more willing to lend.
-Over the past couple of years, rates have eased by less than a full percentage point, though.
+Over the past couple of years, rates have eased by little more than a full percentage point, though.

 It's a common misconception that Fed moves have a lockstep effect on other kinds of loan rates.
 Short-term loan rates are affected by a lower Federal Funds rate to a degree, but most of these loans are largely still funded by locally-gathered deposits; those local deposits -- in the form of CDs, Passbooks and other time deposits -- are the lender's "cost of obtaining funds".